Kerala best state on health parameters, Uttar Pradesh worst | Business

 Kerala has again emerged as the top performer in terms of overall health performance among larger states, while Uttar Pradesh is the worst, according to the fourth Health Index launched by Niti Aayog.

-The fourth round of the Health Index took into account the period 2019-20 (reference year).
+The fourth round of the Health Index took into account the 2019-20 period.

-Bihar and Madhya Pradesh were the second and third worst performers, respectively, on health parameters.

-The report, however, added that Uttar Pradesh topped in terms of incremental performance by registering the highest incremental change from the base year (2018-19) to reference year (2019-20).
+Despite ranked the worst, Uttar Pradesh topped in terms of incremental performance by registering the highest incremental change from the base year (2018-19) to the reference year (2019-20).

-Among the smaller states, Mizoram emerged as the best performer in overall performance as well as incremental performance, while among UTs, Delhi and Jammu & Kashmir ranked among the bottom UTs in terms of overall performance but emerged as the leading performer in terms of incremental performance.
+Among smaller states, Mizoram emerged as the best performer in overall performance as well as incremental performance.
+Among UTs, Delhi and Jammu & Kashmir ranked at the bottom in terms of overall performance.
+However, these two were leading performers in terms of incremental performance.

-According to the report, Kerala and Tamil Nadu were top two performers in terms of overall performance with the highest reference year (2019-20) index scores but ranked twelfth and eighth respectively in terms of incremental performance.
+Kerala and Tamil Nadu were top two performers in terms of overall performance with the highest reference year index scores but ranked 12th and eighth respectively in terms of incremental performance.

 Telangana performed well both in terms of overall performance as well as incremental performance and secured the third position in both instances.